Successful applicants will be notified within four weeks of the closing date of submissions.

 conservation in Australasia.

-Projects may include (but not limited to):
+Projects may include (but need not be limited to):

 • Scientific research, student projects, on ground bat conservation work, education programs or materials, equipment or materials purchased to support bat conservation programs or projects.